n7koirala/Vigeneres_Cipher/README.md

 # Vigeneres_Cipher
-- This was the final project for the Cryptography class at Troy
+- Final project for the Cryptography class at Troy